srl-labs/containerlab-workshop-ch/45-streaming-telemetry/README.md

 # Streaming Telemetry Lab

+> [!CAUTION]
+> Before proceeding, please destroy all other labs to free up the memory
+> `sudo clab des -c -a` - destroys all running labs and removes their respective lab dirs

 When pulling together what we have learned so far, we can build a lab that embodies a lot of what containerlab has to offer.
 One of the labs that we've built to demonstrate the power of containerlab is the [Streaming Telemetry Lab](https://github.com/srl-labs/srl-telemetry-lab).

 To deploy this lab we will use another neat containerlab feature - the ability to deploy a lab by specifying lab's remote URL.
 For the labs stored as a repo on GitHub we could even use the shorthand syntax: